veersingh9540/Neurth_projects/Video_conference_App/README.md

 # Videocall-app
-Videocall using WebRTC and nodes
+Videocall using WebRTC and nodeJs